ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Frequently Asked Questions ==
-= Will this Plugin work on my WordPress.com website? = Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+= Q. Will this Plugin work on my WordPress.com website? =
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

-= Can I use this plugin on my language? =
+= Q. Can I use this plugin on my language? =
-Yes.
+A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

-= Where to report bug if found? =
+= Q. Where to report bug if found? =
-Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/rss-feed-icon-for-specificfeedscom) and report.
+A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/rss-feed-icon-for-specificfeedscom) and report.

-= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html) and share.
+= Q. Where to share any ideas or suggestions to make the plugin better? =
+A. Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html) and share.

 == Screenshots ==